Petal Signature Cotton

 Lightweight, slightly translucent apparel and quilting fabric beloved for its silky hand and elegant drape

-This fabric is slightly translucent (though not so much at smaller doll scales).
-It is super thin, making it a good choice for tiny clothes.
+This fabric is slightly see-through.
+It is super thin, making it a fair choice for tiny clothes as it's easier to turn edges.
 The surface is very smooth and almost a bit "papery" to my hand, but once sewn it feels less so and nicely smooth... if you want that.
-I prefer a less tight weave but this definitely feels like a more expensive fabric (which it is) once sewn.
+I prefer a more open weave than this has, but this definitely feels like a more expensive fabric (which it is) once sewn.
 If you are a willing to spend a little more and are a bit picky about your doll fabrics, this is the one (unless you want a party dress, in which case - see the next one).
 On the other hand, if you like things a bit more rustic and hardy, I recommend the Poplin.
 The base of the Lawn is whiter than Poplin, but not as bright as either the Petal or Sateen.
 I think that has more to do with the translucency.

 Organic Cotton Sateen